 Here's my response to Muir: "Go ahead!
 I'll write a counter-response and if no one buys it, fine!
 At least, I'll have my voice!"

 But then Muir tells Cathy's dad his version of things and her dad is all ashamed of her and let down because he believes Muir and hates that she let Stephen down.
 Cathy is all cringy and guilt-ridden from paragraph to paragraph.

-I can see how books like this fucked up a whole generation of women.
+I can see how books like this messed up a whole generation of women.
 I mean, we were all reading and learning from these books that that's what love looked like.

 So, why do I collect Charlotte Lamb's Harlequin romances from that era?
 She was a master at describing masculine features from the point of view of one who is enthralled by the man and she was wonderful at writing scenes of passion as a state of feeling, rather than a choreography of moving body parts (which is a flaw of less gifted writers).
 I mean, get this:

 She couldn't speak, she stood there helplessly watching his mouth come closer, the warm male line of it almost hypnotizing her.
 She seemed to have been waiting for eternity to feel it touch her own.
 When it did she was dizzy with pleasure, her arms went round his neck, her hands clenched in his thick black hair, her mind clouding with a desire which made her bones melt.

 Ok, the bone-melting part sort of made me think of homemade soup just now, but do you see what I mean?
 Here's another: